Priyankasaggu11929/priyankasaggu11929.github.io/journal.md

 <sub>Today, I finally finished and posted a 5 months old, pending post about my [Outreachy experience](https://priyankasaggu11929.github.io/outreachy/2020/05/23/Experience-applying-to-Outreachy.html).
 Which means, now, I have my own set of documented answers to the FAQs, folks usually have before applying to Outreachy Program.</sub>

-<sub>Later, I also watched this FOSDEM'19 talk, [Designing Command-Line Tools People Love](https://www.youtube.com/watch?v=l89Z0RYseFs) by Carolyn Van Slyck.
+<sub>Later, I also watched this FOSDEM'19 talk, [Designing Command-Line Tools People Love](https://www.youtube.com/watch?v=l89Z0RYseFs) by *Carolyn Van Slyck*.
 It was a nice introductory session about how *to build command-line tools that are not only easy to learn, but something that other developers are willing to maintain.*</sub>

 <sub>And then finally, I had a quick crash session (from work) around the entire kubernetes cluster architecture.</sub>